BraxtonElmer/BE-Bot/README.md

 install all necessary libraries with ```pip install -r requirements.txt```

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.